shidizai-swpu/SAM2-MSDD-YOLO/README.md

-# SAM2-Based Mask Extraction and Manual Labeling Tool
+# SAM2-Based Mask Extraction and Auto Labeling Tool

 This repository contains two main tools for working with semantic segmentation masks on images using the SAM2 model: